UpGado/upgado.github.io/_posts/2018-08-16-simulink-model-bathtub.md

 $$ v = sqrt(2gh) $$

+Interestingly, the velocity of the water leaving the bathtub is independent of the size of the water drain.
+Moreover, using this velocity, we can calculate the rate at which water leaves the container by taking the product of the velocity of water (m/s) and the cross sectional area of the drain (m2):

+$$ D.WO = D.A * sqrt(2gh) $$

+Finally, we multiply this value by the position of the drain knob, which effectively reduces the area of the drain:

+$$ D.WO = D.O * D.A * sqrt(2gh) $$

 # "Coding" in Simulink
-First, I chose Simulink as the platform to define and simulate this system.
+I chose Simulink as the platform to define and simulate this system.
 I chose it mainly because I wanted to learn to use it.
 It also fits nicely with Matlab, which I use on a daily basis.
 So, it is kind of an arbitary choice.
 If there is another software you recommend me to use, let me know!

 {% include mailchimp.html source="simulink1" %}